alexch/codelikethis/public/projects/capstone.md

 # Step 3: Inception

-Schedule a time during the first week in August for a project inception.
+Schedule a time for a project inception.
 Invite all team members and stakeholders (the project sponsor if you have one) and your coach.
 Allow at least 4 hours, intending to come out of the meeting with some rough wireframes, a story grid, a system architecture, and a work plan for each of four weeks.
 If you need to do more planning, schedule another 2-hour planning meeting for later in the week.

 # Step 4: Iteration